Accessibility

 Access Taxis

-There will be Access Taxis drop off and pick up points located near the Hackney Road Entrance and the Frome Road Entrance for people who have requested a taxi.
+There will be Access Taxis drop off and pick up points located near the Hackney Road Entrance, immediately to the south of Plane Tree Drive on Hackney Road.

 Mobility Scooters